 The Britax company feels that families should live life to its fullest potential and strives to create products that allow parents and children to enjoy every moment.
 Britax has been manufacturing products for over 70 years, and they design their products with fun and safety in mind.
 In 1996, the company launched for the first time in the United States after years of success in Europe with the best-selling car seats.
 Britax recently purchased the BOB company and together they continue to create a variety of strollers and car seats.

 The following graph shows the overall scores for all the car seats we tested with the Britax Advocate ClickTight ARB in blue.

 The information in the sections below includes performance results on how the Advocate compares to the competition.

-The Advocate earned a 4 of 10 for crash test results.
+The Advocate struggled to keep up with the competition earning only a 4 of 10 for crash test results.
 While it does meet and exceed the Federal minimum requirements and is therefore considered safe, it does not appear to offer an additional margin of protection despite the added safety features it boasts in its advertising.

 The Advocate has a removable anti-rebound bar (ARB), impact absorbing base, and three layers of protection that Britax claims increases the safety of the seat.
 We were unable to locate any test data to support the claims, but we do like when a product offers additional features for safety.